-Infection Prevention and Control Canada recommends that the federal government provide funding of \$12 million to integrate and expand Canada's national antimicrobial surveillance systems over the next five years.
+Infection Prevention and Control Canada recommends that the federal government act on its previous findings and provide funding of \$12 million to integrate and expand Canada's national antimicrobial surveillance systems over the next five years.
+These investments will help Infection Control Professionals better cope with the pressures brought on by the climate emergency, while improving overall health outcomes.